 Do you know how much funerals currently cost?
-The latest reports estimate the average price of a funeral is currently around £3,500.
-This is a figure which has been consistently rising and is expected to be around £8,000 in the next 20 years.
+The latest reports estimate the average price of a funeral is currently around 3,500.
+This is a figure which has been consistently rising and is expected to be around 8,000 in the next 20 years.
+That’s why so many people decide to buy a funeral plan before they die to save their family from the potential extortionate costs.

 If these costs worry you then you may want to know what options are available for you and your loved ones so that you can be prepared for the inevitable.
 Funeral plans and over 50s life insurance are common options to prepare financially for a funeral.